jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 With a growing number of malware strains opting to operate under a Malware\-as\-a\-
-Service model, developing new malware has become big business especially in the
+Service model, developing new malware has become big business – especially in the
 Ransomware landscape.
-Threat actors either lacking the ability to develop their own malware or seeking to disguise themselves among a horde of other malware users are gravitating towards these services, and we expect this ongoing trend to continue and intensify.
+Threat actors either lacking the ability to develop their own malware or seeking to disguise themselves among a horde of other malware users are gravitating towards these “services,” and we expect this ongoing trend to continue and intensify.
 30
 CYBER THREAT LANDSCAPE REPORT 2022